 A self-inflating sleeping pad offers campers a good night’s sleep.
 It provides similar amenities to an air mattress, including insulation and comfort, in a much smaller and more convenient package.

 How Does A Self-inflating Sleeping Pad Work?

 The self-inflating sleeping pad can inflate on its own, since it has a specific type of foam inside it.
 This type of foam has open cells.
 This means, when you roll it up and keep it in its storage bag the foam compresses entirely, and all the air exits the cells.
 When you take the pad out, unroll it, and open the air valve, you expand this layer of foam.
 Once you open the valve, air enters the inside of the pad, filling up the cells.
-As a result, the air will gradually flow inside the sleeping pad, allowing the pad to inflate itself.
+As a result, the air will gradually flow inside the foam sleeping pad, allowing the pad to inflate itself.

 Most self-inflating pads demand adding a few manual breaths yourself before using it.
 This activity helps the sleeping pad reach its optimum firmness.
 Once your sleeping pad is full of air, don't forget to close the valve.

 How Long Does it Take for a Self-Inflating Sleeping Pad to Inflate?